 Tactical Resiliency Process (TRP) Research Group One

 Over September 12-13 a weekend, 12 Licensed Mental Health Professionals gave 17 hours away from their families to learn a new skill, called the Tactical Resiliency Process (TRP).
 Two of the therapists are from Central Florida, and ten are from Virginia.
-We expect to collect data for research on at least 120 clients for the second study, which will publish with an Independent Review Board.
+We expect to collect data for research on at least 120 clients for the second study, published with an Independent Review Board.

 Testing the Model

-Before, during, or after TRP, the coach can deploy the Emotions Clearing Technique (ECT).
-The job of the coach is to find the root cause of negative emotion and clear them.
-Negative emotions are those like anger, sadness, fear, shame, hurt, survivors’ guilt, rage, hate, abandonment, panic, or anxiety.
-The emotions can be reframed at the root cause and have profound changes in the client in how they react to these emotions.
+Before, during, or after TRP, the coach can deploy the Emotions Management Process (EMP).
+The job of the coach is to find the root cause of negative emotions and clear them.
+Negative emotions are anger, sadness, fear, shame, hurt, survivors’ guilt, rage, hate, abandonment, panic, or anxiety.
+The emotions can be reframed at the root cause and have profound changes in the client as they react to these emotions.

 If you are a licensed mental health counselor and would like to learn our process, please feel free to contact us at firstname.lastname@example.org.
 We offer Saturday and Sunday training; the weekend training allows licensed counselors to work during the week.
 Three days would allow you to learn both processes.